-- For additional maintenance instruction, please visit the media center at truemfg.com. - Any appliance adjustments are to be made AFTER the appliance has been verified level and properly supported.
+- The appliance owner is responsible for maintaining the appliance as described in the installation manual.
+Routine care and maintenance procedures are not covered by TRUE's warranty. - For additional maintenance instruction, please visit the media center at truemfg.com. - Any appliance adjustments are to be made AFTER the appliance has been verified level and properly supported.